10 Easy Tricks to Teach Your Guinea Pig First

 Circle is one of the cutest and most popular tricks you can teach a guinea pig.
 To teach your guinea pig how to circle, start by taking their favorite treat and luring them around in a circle.
 If your guinea pig won’t follow the treat all the way around the circle, that’s totally normal!

 Instead, begin by luring them a quarter of the way around the circle and give them a little nibble of the food.
-Then lure them to the halfway point of the circle and give them another nibble.
+Then lure them to the halfway point of the circle and give them another bite.

 Once your guinea pig is fluidly following your hand around in a circle, start fading out your lure.
 You can do this by using your hand lure as little as possible.
 Try luring your guinea pig partway around the circle, and then take your hand away to see if they’ll complete the circle on their own.
 Use the lure only as needed to keep your guinea pig on track.

 Eventually, the lure will be faded to the point where you only need to flick your hand to the side to get the guinea pig to circle.
-You can use this as your non-verbal cue, or you can add in a verbal cue at this point.
+You can use this as your non-verbal cue or add in a verbal cue at this point.
 You can do this by saying “circle” every time the guinea pig turns in a circle.
 Eventually, they’ll associate the word with the action and respond with just the verbal cue.

 6. Train Your Guinea Pig to Stand Up and Beg

 Stand up and beg is just as popular and cute as the circle trick.
-Standing up like a meerkat is one of the most adorable guinea pig tricks, and it’s also quite easy to teach.
+Standing up like a meerkat is one of the most adorable guinea pig tricks, and it’s also relatively easy to teach.

 Once guinea pigs learn this trick, it usually becomes their favorite go-to trick to be cute and beg for food.